 Address: Kirkos Sub City, Woreda 04, Kazanchis area, Federal Ethics and Anti-corruption Commission Bldg., Addis Ababa, Ethiopia

-CoST increases transparency by disclosing data on public infrastructure projects.
+CoST increases transparency by publishing data on public infrastructure projects.

-The disclosure process ensures that information about the purpose, scope, costs and execution of infrastructure projects is open and accessible to the public, and that it is disclosed in a timely manner.
+The disclosure process ensures that information about the purpose, scope, costs and execution of infrastructure projects is open and accessible to the public, and that it is published in a timely manner.
+Read more…

-CoST promotes accountability through the CoST assurance process – an independent review of the disclosed data by assurance teams based within CoST national programmes.
+CoST promotes accountability through the CoST assurance process – an independent review of the published data by third-party independent professionals/teams based within CoST national programes.
 The teams identify key issues of concern in relation to the items listed in the CoST IDS and put technical jargon into plain language.
+Read more…

 Social Accountability